 The longevity of a fence largely depends on the durability of its surface treatment.
 Some treatments provide more long-lasting protection than others, which directly impacts the required level of maintenance over time.

-– Hot-dip galvanizing and powder coating offer superior durability, often lasting decades without significant degradation.
-These coatings are especially suited for security fences and industrial fencing, where longevity is a key concern.
+Hot-dip galvanizing and powder coating offers superior durability, often lasting decades without significant degradation.

 Choosing the right surface treatment should take into account both the expected environmental conditions and the desired maintenance level.